bowbahdoe/plugindemo/README.md

 The relevant code for the dynamic loading is under `modules/dev.mccue.plugindemo.game` and the service provider declarations are in the module infos of each module.

+The way this is structured also allows for plugins to bring along their own dependencies, potentially with conflicting versions.

 My hope is that this can serve as a useful starting point for anyone looking to add supported plugin functionality to their website, game, app, or whatever.